pnet2log/pnet2log/README.md

 # Paul Simon Umaru
  I am from Nigeria, a software developer, a proficient power platform trainer and a Network/Cyber enthusiast.
 I see data analysis as a hobby.
  A Lover of God and His word.
-- 🔭 I’m currently working on Finalist App building solution submission in Power Apps Africa Challenge, 2022
+- 🔭 I’m currently working on a project in Criminal Tracking System with security automation in the University of JOs, Nigeria.
 - 🌱 I’m currently learning Programming for Data Science with Python in Udacity scholarship academy.
 - 👯 I’m looking to collaborate on Machine learning prediction model and software development.
-- 🤔 I’m looking for help with talk about soft skills and
+- 🤔 I’m looking for training opportunities to impact my skills and collaborate.
 - 💬 Ask me about Microsoft Power Platform, Azure and Computer Networking
 - 📫 How to reach me: https://www.linkedin.com/in/paul-umaru/  and https://twitter.com/pnet2log
 - 😄 Pronouns: He/Him